-Group organisers are encouraged to plan routes that avoid main roads where they can and are not too hilly so the rides are accessible to as many people as possible.
+The Tri-Vets rides are designed to be fun, informal events and nearly always include coffee, tea and lunch stops along lovely routes in pleasant countryside.
+Group organisers are encouraged to plan routes that avoid main roads where they can and are not too hilly, so the rides are accessible to as many people as possible.

+Very often, the routes form a figure of eight so participants return to a central location for a relaxed lunch before venturing out again for an afternoon loop.
 There may also be a leader for each group of riders riding at different paces and distances.
-This means that riders feel very supported and can also return to base more easily if they wish.
+This means that riders feel very supported and can also return to base more easily, if they wish.

 As well as being a fun, non-competitive challenge, the rides are a great social occasion, with many groups choosing to include a sit-down lunch stop and refreshments along the way.
 It's a chance to catch up with old friends, make new ones and discover new routes to ride.
 Some groups also choose to put on a 100-km ride the same day to encourage a more diverse range of participants and many will plan a figure-of-eight route with the start and finish points at the same location so riders are never too far from base.